ediGogy Skills Hubs

 - Building relationships with local industry and the local community

-- Creating sustainable developments where ecological buildings and creative business models contribute to the education model
+- Creating sustainable developments where ecological buildings and creative business models contribute to learning

-- Creating business models that sustain local education and employability by developing skills needed in the area
+- Creating inclusive growth models that sustain learning and employability by developing skills needed in the area

-We have currently engaged in our first projects in the UK and France.
+We are currently engaged in our first projects in the UK and France.